 Community service is a major component of FBLA.
 One of the main goals in our state Program of Work is to create and maintain a high level of community service throughout the state.
 We encourage all local chapters to provide community service to members of their community.

-At the state level, Wisconsin FBLA is working with the March of Dimes and beginning to work with America Saves.
+At the state level, Wisconsin FBLA is annually working with the March of Dimes.
 FBLA continues to be the largest contributor to the March of Dimes, as it works to prevent premature births and help families with babies that are born prematurely.
-America Saves is a new program that works to inform people of the value of saving.
-This program helps people develop smart savings plans and helps them to become more financially secure.
+The 2019-2020 State Officer Team has developed a new Community Service Award Guide for your consideration as your chapter examines service opportunities in your local community.

 Please encourage all FBLA members to become active in their community.
 We want FBLA to benefit its members and communities.
 By providing community service, we share more about what our organization is about.
 We challenge each of you to work with your local community members to make it a better place for everyone to live.